Cultures collide in black and white to symbolise the deconstruction of our Tikanga and Hapurangatiratanga through colonisation.

 Evidence submitted by Whangaroa claimants for the Waitangi Settlement process of 2016, identifies Crown breaches and the impacts that followed.

-Shilouettes of the settler and the chief are depicted in various forms of trade associated with the deconstruction of Mana Atua, Mana Whenua, Mana Tangata, Mana Wahine.
+Using silhouettes of the settler and the chief, they are depicted in various forms of trade impacting – Mana Atua, Mana whenua, Mana wahine and Mana tangata.

-During the creative process of this mahi, I became aware that the tools of colonisation when subverted, become symbols of decolonisation.
+During the creative process of this mahi, I became aware that by subverting the tools of colonisation, they become symbols of de-colonisation for the reconstruction of Mana Atua, Mana Whenua, Mana Tangata and Mana Wahine.

 List of collages